cormullion/juliamonomaster/website/index.md

 To be honest, I’m not a big fan of their use in coding fonts (and I’m not the only one[^nottheonlyone]).
 I like to see exactly what I’ve typed, rather than what the font has decided to replace it with.

-The Julia language is designed to use Unicode characters, and so ligatures aren't always needed, but there are a few places where the obvious Unicode glyphs are not accepted by the language, and the ASCII-art substitutes can be improved by the judicious use of alternate glyphs.
-There are also a few places where some subtle tweaks can enhance the readability of the language without introducing ambiguity.
+The Julia language is designed to use Unicode characters, and so ligatures aren't usually needed, but there are a few places where the obvious Unicode glyphs are not accepted by the language, where the ASCII-art substitutes can be improved by the judicious use of alternate glyphs.
+There are also a few places where some subtle tweaks can enhance readability without introducing ambiguity.

 #### Contextual alternates